mattermost/docs/source/deploy/mobile-faq.rst

 Can I connect to multiple Mattermost servers using the mobile apps?
 -------------------------------------------------------------------

-Yes when using the Mattermost mobile v2 app.
-Mobile v1 only supports connecting to one server at a time.
+Yes when using Mattermost mobile app v2.0.
+Mobile v1.x only supports connecting to one server at a time.

 Is there a tablet version of the mobile apps?
 ---------------------------------------------

 Mattermost Classic mobile apps support tablets.
-Our second generation Mattermost mobile apps include beta support for tablets.

 Can the permanent sidebar on tablet devices be disabled?
 --------------------------------------------------------